DoctorKhan/Works/Resilient-Network-Plan.md

     * **Digital Systems:** Redundant systems for critical functions (e.g., multiple oracle data providers where feasible, distributed data storage).

 1.4.  **Adaptive Governance & Evolution:**
-    * The TerraFlow DAO is designed for evolution.
+    * The Resonant Earth DAO is designed for evolution.
 Regular review of governance parameters, proposal mechanisms for system upgrades, and the ability to rapidly deploy emergency protocols (with DAO oversight) in response to acute crises.
     * The Global Culture Council plays a vital role in ensuring value alignment during adaptation.

 1.5.  **Community as the Core:**
-    * An engaged, informed, and values-aligned global community is TerraFlow’s primary defense and engine for growth.
+    * An engaged, informed, and values-aligned global community is Resonant Earth’s primary defense and engine for growth.
 Members are empowered to identify risks, propose solutions, contribute skills, and uphold network integrity.
     * Fostering a strong sense of belonging, shared purpose, and mutual support.

 1.6.  **Purpose-Driven Expansion:**
     * Growth is guided by the ability to uphold the North Star and KPIs (especially <1 µg/L microplastics).
-Expansion focuses on areas where TerraFlow can have a meaningful impact and find aligned local communities.
+Expansion focuses on areas where Resonant Earth can have a meaningful impact and find aligned local communities.
     * Quality and integrity of nodes over sheer quantity.

 **Section 2: Operational Resilience – Physical Ecovillage Nodes**

-Each TerraFlow node is a microcosm of resilience, designed for maximum self-reliance and minimal negative ecological impact.
+Each Resonant Earth node is a microcosm of resilience, designed for maximum self-reliance and minimal negative ecological impact.

 2.1.  **Strategic Site Selection & Geopolitical Diversification:**
     * **Criteria:** Climate resilience (low risk from sea-level rise, extreme weather), water availability, arable land, local community receptiveness, geopolitical stability (assessed with local expertise), potential for sustainable resource generation, and alignment with surf/wellness culture.